 A key component in an environmental strategy must be the role the rail sector can play in reducing emissions associated with transportation activity.
-Currently, the transportation sector, the largest single source of GHGs, contributes 27 per cent of GHGs produced in Canada.
+Currently, the transportation sector, the largest single source of GHGs, contributes 28 per cent of GHGs produced in Canada.
 Rail is well positioned as a solution to reducing GHG emissions associated with transportation activities.
-Canada's rail business moves 70 per cent of the surface freight on a tonne-kilometer basis but produces only 3 percent of transportation sector GHGs.
+Canada's railways moves close to 70 per cent of the intercity surface freight on a tonne-kilometer basis but produce less than 4 per cent of transportation-sector GHGs.
 Canadian rail is in a unique position to meet the challenge facing Canadian communities and industries by offering environmentally sustainable transportation today and into the future.

 Canada must encourage and enable an effective and sustainable transportation system to serve the nation and its regions.
 A system that enhances movement of freight and passengers by rail and continually strengthens Canada's and competitiveness is critical to our nation's economic well-being.